Tevemadar/QuickNII/Docs/anchoring.rst

 number in the data management window.

 **2. Use landmarks in the images to find their approximate anteroposterior position**

+Select your main working plane, i.e. coronal, sagittal or horizontal by going to "values and controls"**(5)**

 The first step in a successful anchoring is to find the approximate anteroposterior position of the slices (Y position for coronal sections).
 Do this first for the first and last section of the series